operand/agency/README.md

 a human user of the web application.

-Once added to a space, each `Operator` may send a `help` message to discover other operators, channels, and actions that are available in the space, and what arguments they take.
+Once added to a space, each `Operator` may send a `help` message to discover other operators and actions that are available in the space.

 The `WebChannel` which hosts a simple chat UI, supports a "slash" syntax summarized here: